-I applied 3-4 coats altogether sanding with 120 grit in between coats.
-My sander was a bit too powerful even at slow speed so I did it mostly by hand.
+I applied 3-4 coats altogether, sanding with 120 grit in between coats.
+My sander was a bit too powerful, even at a slow speed, so I did it mostly by hand.
 I didn’t want to sand through the stain.
 Before the last coat, I used grit 150 to smooth the top surface.

 This table is not “perfect.”
 It’s not meant to be.
 I wanted it to have a character you get when using used pallets.

 In the end, all that was left was to stack the 2 parts on top of one another and join them together.
 The simplest solution is to glue them, and I used simple door hinges (I haven’t received them yet, so you won’t see them here) to make it more secure.

 Do you like it?
 You’re more than welcome to leave a comment below and tell me what you think.
 For more ideas on Pallet Coffee Tables, check my Inspiration Section.

 I was getting tired of the brown color, and because my living room is quite dark, I decided to give this coffee table a makeover.
 A lick of white chalk paint to the bottom and the hinges I ordered ages ago and haven’t had the time to add, and it was transformed.